pali-english/pali-english.github.io/README.md

 that’s both colorful and fragrant,
 eloquent speech is fruitful
 for one who acts on it.

+    Yathāpi ruciraṁ pupphaṁ, Vaṇṇavantaṁ sagandhakaṁ:
+        Yathāpi: Just like
+        Ruciraṁ: Beautiful, attractive
+        Pupphaṁ: Flower
+        Vaṇṇavantaṁ: Colorful, full of color
+        Sagandhakaṁ: With fragrance, scented

+    Evaṁ subhāsitā vācā, Saphalā hoti kubbato:
+        Evaṁ: So, thus
+        Subhāsitā: Well-spoken, eloquent
+        Vācā: Speech, words
+        Saphalā: Fruitful, with result
+        Hoti: Is, becomes
+        Kubbato: Of the one who does, of the one who acts

 Yathāpi puppharāsimhā,
 kayirā mālāguṇe bahū;
 Evaṁ jātena maccena,